Jacob-Barhak/MIST/README.txt

 5. KNOWN BUGS AND FEATURES:

-This version contains only Simulation capabilities.
+This version contains only simulation capabilities.
+Note that there are some versions with more advanced capabilities that are not publicly released.

 The examples provided with the system are used for testing the system.